 If the administrative hearing officer upholds the decision to deny or revoke unemployment benefits, the applicant can pursue a further appeal by filing a lawsuit with the nearest state Court of Common Pleas.
 At no point during the application or appeals process can a person be denied access to unemployment attorneys.

 Many of the unemployment appeals that Coffman Legal handles involve Columbus and Franklin County residents who lost their jobs due to discrimination or in retaliation for reporting problems related to discrimination, illegal pay practices, or safety.
 Employers will tell the unemployment office that these individuals did their work poorly, missed shifts without permission, or mistreated co-workers.
 What the employers are really doing is providing excuses for violating their former employees’ rights.

-If you think you could qualify for such unemployment benefits compensation, call Coffman Legal at 614-949-1181 or connect with us online to set up a free, no-pressure appointment with a Columbus-based unemployment and wrongful termination attorney.
+If you think you could qualify for such unemployment benefits compensation, call Coffman Legal at (614) 949-1181 or connect with us online to set up a free, no-pressure appointment with our Columbus-based unemployment and wrongful termination attorneys.